artkoder/events-bot/architectural_overview.md

 Handles Telegram updates and user commands.

 ### 3.2 WeatherService
-Collects current and forecast weather data from Open-Meteo for registered cities.
-It writes results to `weather_cache` and provides information for post templates.
+Collects current weather data from Open-Meteo for registered cities each hour.
+Results are stored in `weather_cache` and logged.
+Failed requests are retried up to three times with a minute pause, after which the service waits until the next hour.
+The bot ignores API errors so it continues running.

 ### 3.3 Webhook
 The HTTP server receives Telegram webhooks.